Whale entangled in fishing wire in California spotted in Mexican waters

 NOAA officials would be able to respond to the whale if it moves back into U.S. waters, Milbury said.
 Mexican rescue teams have been contacted, he said.

-Blue whales, the largest mammals on Earth, can reach nearly 100 feet (30.3 meters) in length and weigh 190 tonnes.
+Blue whales, the largest mammals on Earth, can reach nearly 100 feet (30.3 metres) in length and weigh 190 tonnes.
 They were once driven to near extinction by whaling.

 (Reporting by Victoria Cavaliere; Editing by Cynthia Osterman)